Is the largest bank in the US doing enough to combat climate change?

 Regulatory pressure on banks can either facilitate or slow down the energy transition.
 Get involved and watch out for federal and state legislation requiring banks to lend to fossil fuel projects.

 Take a closer look at your bank and investments - GreenPortfolio can help.
-We offer some green banking recommendations.
+We offer some green banking options.

 Editor's note: GreenPortfolio is partnering with Climate & Capital Media to support our efforts to bring transparency to the relationship between finance and climate change for American consumers.
 This article is based on GreenPortfolio’s interpretation of their recent work.